Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Introduction

 A desirable feature of our scheme is that the copy-protected program does not involve multi-qubit entanglement -- in fact it only involves BB84 states and computational and Hadamard basis measurements.
 This is in contrast to previous candidate schemes for point functions in \cite{aaronson2009quantum}, whose security is only conjectured, and which employ highly entangled states.
 The simple structure of the copy-protected program is advantageous for, e.g., error-corrected storage of the copy-protected program.
 We point out, however, that in a practical implementation of our scheme, where the oracle is replaced by a hash function, evaluation of the copy-protected program on an input requires \emph{coherently} computing the hash function in an auxiliary register.
 This operation requires universal quantum computation.

 Our scheme is not in the plain model, and hence does not fully resolve questions (i) and (ii).
 The (quantum) random oracle model, however, enjoys widespread acceptance and popularity in (post-quantum/quantum) cryptography, and many schemes designed for, and deployed in, practical applications enjoy provable security in that model only.
 Our security definition is essentially analogous to the original definition in \cite{aaronson2009quantum} but differs more significantly from the more recent definition in \cite{aaronson2020quantum}, which is weaker.
-In Section \ref{sec: comparison}, we give a more detailed comparison of our definition with the ones in \cite{aaronson2009quantum} and \cite{aaronson2020quantum}.

 Our techniques and construction are inspired by recent work on \textit{unclonable encryption} by Broadbent and Lord \cite{broadbent2019uncloneable}.
 The main technical ingredient on which their construction relies are \emph{monogamy of entanglement games}, introduced and studied extensively in \cite{tomamichel2013monogamy}, which they combine with an adaption of the one-way-to-hiding (O2H) lemma of \cite{Unruh15} for a security analysis in the quantum random oracle model.
 In a nutshell, (a special case of) the latter lemma allows one to upper bound the probability that an algorithm outputs $H(x)$, where $H$ is a random oracle and $x$ is any string in the domain, in terms of the probability that the algorithm ``queries'' at $x$ at some point during its execution.
 The adaption of \cite{broadbent2019uncloneable} extends the applicability of the O2H lemma to a setting that involves \emph{two players}, and upper bounds the probability that the two (possibly entangled) players \emph{simultaneously} guess $H(x)$ by the probability that they both query at $x$ at some point during the execution of their respective strategies.